Classification of Links Up to 0-Solvability: 0-Solve Equivalence

 \section{0-Solve Equivalence}

-In this section, we define a new equivalence relation on the concordance classes of links called \emph{0-solve equivalence}, but first must establish several definitions.
 For an orientable 4-manifold $W^4$, a \emph{spin structure} on $W$ is a choice of trivialization of the tangent bundle $T_W$ over the 1-skeleton of $W$ that can be extended over the 2-skeleton.
-A manifold endowed with a spin structure is called a \emph{spin manifold}.
-It is known that $W$ admits a spin structure if and only if the second Stiefel-Whitney class $w_2(W) = 0$.
-It is a result of Wu's that, for $W$ a smooth, closed 4-manifold such that $H_1(W)$ has no 2-torsion, $W$ is spin if and only if the intersection form $Q_W$ on $W$ is even (see \cite{Wild} section 4.3).
+A manifold endowed with a spin structure is called a \emph{spin manifold}; $W$ is spin if and only if the second Stiefel-Whitney class $w_2(W) = 0$.
+For $W$ a smooth, closed 4-manifold such that $H_1(W)$ has no 2-torsion, $W$ is spin if and only if the intersection form $Q_W$ on $W$ is even (see \cite{Wild} section 4.3).

-We will define a notion of the \emph{closure} of a cobordism between zero surgeries that will be suitable to our needs.

 \begin{definition} Suppose that $W$ is a 4-manifold such that $\bd W = M_L \bigsqcup -M_{L'}$, where $L$ and $L'$ are links.
-We define the \emph{closure} of $W$, which we denote $\hat{W}$, to be the closed 4-manifold that is obtained from $W$ by first attaching a 0-framed 2-handle to each meridinal curve in both $M_L$ and $M_{L'}$.
-This results in a 4-manifold with boundary $S^3 \bigsqcup -S^3$, as depicted in figure \ref{fig:lk}.

-Now, we can attach a 4-handle to the $S^3$ boundary component and a 4-handle to the $-S^3$ boundary component, and we have formed the closed 4-manifold which we will call $\hat{W}$, as pictured in figure \ref{fig:closure}.
+We define the \emph{closure} of $W$, which we denote $\hat{W}$, to be the closed 4-manifold that is obtained from $W$ by first attaching a 0-framed 2-handle to each meridinal curve in both $M_L$ and $M_{L'}$, as pictured in figure \ref{fig:lk}, and then attaching 4-handles to the $S^3$ and $-S^3$ boundary components.
+This forms the closed 4-manifold which we will call $\hat{W}$, as pictured in figure \ref{fig:closure}.

 \end{definition}